lacanoid/datalink/ROADMAP.md

 - ✔︎ make this work better with pg_dump
 - ✔︎ dlurlcomplete() must include token
 - ✔︎ update trigger on dl_columns to call datalink.modlco()
+- throw errors if datalinker is not running when it should
+- create explicits datalink.exists function
 - skip curl for integrity='ALL' and check for files only with file_stat
-- handle // urls and paths
+- handle // urls and paths better
 - datalinker: revert files only when recovery=YES
 - datalinker: better path checking, have definitive functions
+- datalinker: optimise verbosity
+- datalinker: better configurator
 - optimize table triggers (do not install them if mco=0)
 - better link state handling: unlink -> linked, error -> ?
 - token decoding in dlvalue (in dlpreviouscopy and dlnewcopy)